DCAN-Labs/hbcd-docs-internal/docs/workflows/imageprocworkflows.md

 </div>
 </p>

+## LORIS Formatting Updates
+LORIS makes changes to the `assembly_bids` metadata and formatting based on identified issues.
+This process happens irregularly, and includes changes from QC/DICOMS sent via UCSD, along with other related elements.

 ## De-Identification
 De-identification is run daily to update `s3://midb-hbcd-main-deid/assembly_bids` from `s3://midb-hbcd-main-pr/assembly_bids`.
 In the process of de-identification, any DCCIDs/PSCIDs/Site IDs are removed or replaced with Release Candidate IDs and/or Anonymized Site IDs, where applicable.
 In addition to de-identifying new sessions, existing sessions are also updated.